Heston-M/Discrete-Time-CPU-Simulator/README.md

 ### Terminal Output
 The simulator displays its results to the terminal.
 It displays markers when stages of the simulator program (initialization, simulation, statistics, and cleanup) have completed.
 The simulator outputs 4 metrics for the simulated system.
 These metrics are stated in the Metrics section.

+## Project Status
+This project is currently *in-progress*.
+The current development is focusing on separating out code to follow OOP principles more closely.

+### Planned Additions/Changes
+* Add preemption of processes (interrupting their execution partially through running)
+* Add more scheduler types (e.g. Round Robin)
+* Introduce a GUI for inputing the parameters of the simulator and viewing the output metrics.
+  * Qt is the current forerunner for which framework to use.